radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/configure-sdc-client.md

 ## Getting started

-Before deploying the secure data connector client, you must retrieve the registration token associated with the data connector in Env Ops Center.
+Before deploying the secure data connector client, you must retrieve the registration token associated with the data connector in Environment Operations Center.
 For Windows or Linux systems, you must also download the respective binary.

-To locate these dependencies in Env Ops Center, select the connector name to open the connector details.
+To locate these dependencies in Environment Operations Center, select the connector name to open the connector details.
 Alternatively, you can also select **View Details** from the **Options** (**...**) dropdown menu to open the connector details.

 ![image description](Media/connector-view-details.png)